ngjianyi/tp/docs/UserGuide.md

 The `sort -d` command is used to sort deliveries in VendorVault.
 This helps you to view the deliveries in a different order, based on the delivery cost, date or status.

-Format: `sort -d so/SORT_ORDER sb/SORT_BY_FIELD`
+Format: `sort -d so/SORT_ORDER sb/SORT_BY`

 Parameters:

 - SORT_ORDER: Must be either 'a' for ascending or 'd' for descending, and must not be blank.
-- SORT_BY_FIELD: Must be either 'c' for cost, 'd' for date or 's' for status, and must not be blank.
+- SORT_BY: Must be either 'c' for cost, 'd' for date or 's' for status, and must not be blank.

 <box type="tip" seamless>